priyankarawat6250/API-TASK/README.md

 ## Installation

-1. Download database (task.sql) from database folder
+Download database (task.sql) from database folder and import in your database.
-2. Download the files from Task folder
-3. Upload Both Downloaded files into your server